vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Members In Other Scripts.md

 Singletons are referenced in code and require **only one instance** of the target type.

 ### Alternate methods
-There are other methods to refer to members in other scripts.
-There are dependency injection frameworks, different ways to utilise the `static` keyword, etc. Generally these can be avoided until users are familiar with more basic and common concepts.
+Other ways to refer to external members include dependency injection frameworks and varied use of the `static` keyword.
+Generally these can be avoided until users are familiar with more basic and common concepts.